AD SPACE HERE

 “With one of the highest transaction volumes of European timber among Japanese companies, we are utilising our network to support the expansion of real estate development operations in Europe, which boasts the world’s largest production volume and technological capabilities of CLT and other engineered wood.”

-It is now ranked as the 3rd largest real estate developer by volume of builds, and in 2021 reported more than 3,000 dwellings under construction in QLD, NSW, Victoria and WA.
+It is now ranked as the third largest real estate developer by volume of builds and reported more than 3,000 dwellings under construction in QLD, NSW, Victoria, and WA in 2021.

-In Australia, there are more than 60 build-to-rent projects, either planned or in construction, delivering 20,000 new dwellings, according to Ernst & Young.
+In recent years, “build-to-rent” construction has been identified as a solution to the housing crisis – with more than 60 build-to-rent projects, either planned or in construction, delivering 20,000 new dwellings in Australia, according to Ernst & Young.

 Build-to-rent housing is relatively common in countries like the US and the United Kingdom, but it’s only recently gathered momentum in Australia.

-Research by JLL found that there were only about 4,486 build-to-rent apartments across the country before this year, with approximately 2,000 under construction last year.
+JLL research found that before this year, there were only about 4,486 build-to-rent apartments across the country, with approximately 2,000 under construction last year.

-But it predicts this number will double by the end of next year, and according to Steve Mann, CEO of the NSW branch of the Urban Development Insitute, “it is an important part of the future housing mix.”
+However, this number is predicted to double by the end of next year.
+According to Steve Mann, CEO of the NSW branch of the Urban Development Institute, “It is an important part of the future housing mix.”

-“It’s not going to be the game changer in the early years, that’s for sure, it’s more in the longer period,” Mr Mann said.
+“It’s not going to be the game changer in the early years; that’s for sure; it’s more in the long term,” Mr Mann said.

 Governments are also throwing their support behind as they look for ways to boost options for renters.

-The federal government has brought tax concessions to attract more investment for build-to-rent developments.
-At the same time, states such as NSW and Victoria offer a 50 per cent reduction in land tax.
+The federal government has introduced tax concessions to attract more investment in build-to-rent developments.
+At the same time, states such as NSW and Victoria offer a 50% reduction in land tax.

 Last month’s NSW budget included AU $60 million to trial build-to-rent projects in the state’s Northern Rivers and Illawarra-Shoalhaven — two regions experiencing an acute housing shortage.